-Budgeted cost: £24,080
+Budgeted cost: £29,880

 Activity Evidence that supports this approach Challenge number(s) addressed Review and continue to develop curriculum planning with ambition for all learners at its core from year 5 to year 13 with a specific focus on developing the teaching of reading.
 An investment in curriculum planning with a particular focus on developing the reading approach and curriculum has been shown to have +6 months positive impact.
-This will include further development of the whole class reading model, engaging with other schools and implementing strategies such as reading VIPERS. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/reading-comprehension-strategies 1, 2 and 3 Purchase of diagnostic assessments for all year groups including GL baseline and end of year testing and CAT4 testing (in the absence of KS2 SATs data).
-Standardised tests provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3 Vulnerable Learner Focus Group to continue their focused work targeting all aspects of this plan.
+This will include further development of the whole class reading model, engaging with other schools and implementing strategies such as reading VIPERS. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/reading- comprehension-strategies 1, 2 and 3 Purchase of diagnostic assessments for all year groups including GL baseline and end of year testing and reading/spelling standardised assessment.
+Standardised tests provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3 Keep in View approach to continue the focused work targeting all aspects of pupil provision for disadvantaged learners.
 Our experience has shown that it is more effective for a team to be invested in the development plan and to lead on aspects to ensure that momentum is sustained, and approaches are reviewed continually based on the success of their implementation.
-The creation of 'Vulnerable Learner Plans' will enable all staff to review their impact on each individual pupil to ensure that all pupils achieve their full potential.
-1 to 6 Professional development for staff including release time for colleagues.
+The creation of 'Keep in View Plans' will enable all staff to review their impact on each individual pupil to ensure that all pupils achieve their full potential.
+1 to 6 Professional development for staff including release time for colleagues across the school.
 A programme of professional development will be calendared to further embed the school's '10 Elements of Great Teaching'.
-This will focus on metacognitive strategies through effective lesson design, assessment and feedback.
-It will also focus on promoting successful adaptive teaching to empower all pupils to achieve well and to remove barriers to learning.
+This will focus on metacognitive strategies through effective lesson design, reading and literacy development and adaptive teaching to remove barriers to learning.
+Metacognitive strategies found to have +7 months positive impact.
 Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF 1, 2, 3